echefulouis/Terraform-Projects/README.md

 # AWS Resume Challenge with Terraform

-This project is part of the AWS Resume Challenge, where I showcase my skills in cloud computing and infrastructure management using Amazon Web Services (AWS) and Terraform.
+Hey!!, Welcome to the AWS Resume Challenge with IaaC, where I showcase my skills in cloud computing and infrastructure management using Amazon Web Services (AWS) and Terraform.

 ## Overview

 The AWS Resume Challenge is an initiative aimed at creating a resume website hosted on AWS to demonstrate proficiency in cloud computing technologies.
 In this project, I have used Terraform to provision and manage the infrastructure required to deploy my resume website on AWS.

 ## Features